flexion/msab-arts-locator/README.md

 # Development

-This project leverages AWS Lambda runtime `nodejs8.10`, so using Node 8 locally is a good idea to avoid accidentally introducing incompatibilities (like `Promise.finally`).
+This project leverages AWS Lambda runtime `nodejs12.x`, so using Node 12 locally is a good idea to avoid accidentally introducing incompatibilities.

 ```
-nvm use 8.10
+nvm i 12
 ```

 ## AWS Access